 By Surbhi JainApr 14 2022Reviewed by Susha Cheriyedath, M.Sc.

-In an article recently published in the journal Additive Manufacturing, researchers discussed the material extrusion of solid epoxy for functional 3D printing with isotropic mechanical properties.
+In an article recently published in the open-access journal Energies, researchers discussed the thermal conductivity of basalt fibers at high temperatures.

 About the Study

 In this study, the authors explored the thermophysical properties of fiber thermal insulation materials of varied densities at high temperatures.
 The thermal conductivity of fibrous thermal insulation materials was investigated as a function of temperature between 50 and 500 °C. The effect of high temperatures on the mass change of fibrous materials related to synthetic binders burnout was demonstrated.

 The researchers focused on the thermal conductivity characteristics of basalt fiber as a function of temperature and density to investigate the thermophysical properties of fibrous thermal insulation materials.
 The thermophysical characteristics of fibrous thermal insulations of varying densities were investigated to see how they changed when exposed to high temperatures.
 The effects of temperature on the coefficient of thermal conductivity were also investigated.